It has been said, WHEN WE KNOW BETTER, WE CAN DO BETTER. I think it is possible that

 Here are some of my beliefs from my old belief system that ran and ruled my life into my forties.
 The beliefs I had would dictate the choices I made, which would then result in the consequences I deserved and earned from those choices.
 My mind literally created my reality throughout my entire life through and because of my belief system.
 When I replaced old beliefs with new ones, my life changed.
 As I began to make different decisions I began to enjoy different consequences as a result.
 WE CREATE OUR LIVES WITH OUR MINDS.
 Success is an inside job.
 We must accept FULL responsibility for our own thoughts, words, actions, and lives.
 The Beliefs Project is an excellent way to start doing this.

-Remember, these were beliefs I thought I was being taught from a young age which, in reality, were probably mis-perceived off-shoots of what I thought my parents were actually trying to teach me.
+Remember, these were beliefs I thought I was being taught from a young age which, in reality, were probably mis-perceived off-shoots of what I thought my well-meaning parents were actually trying to teach me.
 This is just a few pages from the beginning of this experiment:

 By comparing these old beliefs to the new beliefs, it can easily be determined why my life has changed so much since 2014.